mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting or related event, whether or not that meeting has a physical presence.

+The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting and related events that are part of the IETF's open process {{!RFC3935}}, whether or not that meeting has a physical presence.

-This principle aims to support the openness principle of the IETF as defined in {{!RFC3935}}:
+This principle aims to support the openness principle of the IETF as defined in {{RFC3935}}:

 "Open process - any interested person can participate in the work, know what is being decided, and make his or her voice heard on the